sealerio/sealer.cool/src/docs/getting-started/quick-start.md

 ```

 Next, create a `Kubefile` with the following content:
-Next, create a `Kubefile` with the following content:

 ```shell
 FROM scratch
 APP nginx local://nginx.yaml
 LAUNCH ["nginx"]
 ```

-Finally, run the following command to build the app image:

 Finally, run the following command to build the app image: